SanderBeekhuis/workshop-git/README.md

 ## Slides
 - Build slides using Marp VSCode plugin
 - Build result is included in the repo
-- I present them using foxit reader in full screen mode
+- I present them using Foxit reader in full screen mode

 ## .gitconfig